Entre tinieblas: Plot

 At the convent, Yolanda mingles with the nuns.
 The Mother Superior soon falls passionately in love with her.
 Together, they consume coke and heroin until Yolanda decides both should come off the drugs.
 Withdrawal for Yolanda is like a painful catharsis, but for the Mother Superior it confirms her very sinful nature.
 Yolanda keeps the Mother Superior at arm's length and strikes a friendship with Sister Rat.

 The Mother Superior has to face both Yolanda's rejection and the threats of closure.
 She fails to blackmail the Marquise with a letter revealing information about Virginia.
 Undiscouraged, she then prepares to resort to drug trafficking to maintain the independence of her convent.
 In spite of these trials, the Sisters decide to celebrate the Mother Superior's birthday.
 The Marquise and nuns from other convents come to the party.
 During the celebrations, Yolanda, accompanied by the sisters, sings in honor of the Mother Superior.
-The Marquise manages to get a letter that coming from Africa has informed her about a long lost grandson that has been raised by the Apes.
+The Marquise manages to get a letter coming from Africa that has informed her about a long lost grandson who has been raised by the Apes.
 Because Yolanda and Sister Rat helped her to obtain the letter, she is very grateful to them.
 At the end of the party, the new Mother General, the highest authority in their order, announces the dissolution of the convent.
 Sister Damned decides to return to her native village and leaves her tiger to Sister Snake and the Priest; they are in love and want to start a family with the tiger as their son.
 Sister Rat and Yolanda go to live with the Marquise.
 Only Sister Manure is left to console the Mother Superior from the terrible heartbreak that Yolanda's desertion has caused.